serundeputy/documentation/source/docs/articles/sites/external-libraries.md

 ### Drupal Tika Configuration

-Once you have downloaded and installed the Apache Tika module, the next step will be configuring the module's settings.
+Once you have downloaded and installed the ApacheSolr Attachments module (apachesolr_attachments), the next step will be configuring the module's settings.

 Navigate to the Tika settings page at: `/admin/config/search/apachesolr/attachments` and enter the fields as follows: